KWSNick/ScouseDaxie/README.md

 # Scouse Daxie - README

-A social space targeting Dachshund owners in Liverpool.
+A social and advisory site targeting Dachshund owners in Liverpool.
 The site aims to provide community through existing social media and free organsied social events.
 The site offers advice and tips on dog friendly bars, pubs, restaurants and other venues/establishments along with training tips and 3rd party training in the area.

 The site could eventually generate revenue through attracting local businesses and suppliers to advertise or promote their relevant offerings.
 One future option is to create an online store platform selling relevant products either directly or in acting as an intermediary.